microsoft/AcademicContent/Workshop/19. Blockchain on Azure (Draft)/Blockchain on Azure HOL.md

 	    // This registers an event
 	    event Transfer(address indexed _from, address indexed _to, uint256 _value);

 	    // The contract constructor, which is called when the contract is deployed to the blockchain.
-	    // The contract is persistent on the blockchain, so it remains until it is removed. function myCoin() {
+The contract is persistent on the blockchain, so it remains until it is removed. function myCoin() {
 	        balances[tx.origin] = 100000;
 	    }

 	    // This method modifies the blockchain.
-The msg.sender is required to fuel for the transaction in Ether. function sendCoin(address receiver, uint amount) returns(bool sufficient) {
+The sender is required to fuel the transaction in Ether. function sendCoin(address receiver, uint amount) returns(bool sufficient) {
 	        if (balances[msg.sender] < amount) return false;
 	        balances[msg.sender] -= amount;